Skip to main content

 Streaming Support

-RAG agents support streaming responses through the /v1/agents/{agent_id}/invoke-rag-stream
+RAG agents support streaming responses through the unified /v1/agents/{agent_id}/versions/{version_id-or-latest}/invoke-stream endpoint:

 {